 There are five roadway bridges across the Ipswich River in the town of Ipswich, three entirely within the town and two crossing to a neighboring town.
 The town of Ipswich also contains one railroad bridge and one pedestrian bridge over the Ipswich River.
-And there are two other roadway bridges in the town of Ipswich, one over the Fox Creek Canal and the other over Labor In Vain Creek.
+And there are two other roadway bridges in the town of Ipswich, one over the Fox Creek Canal on Argilla Road and the other over Gould's Creek on Labor In Vain Road.

 The Choate Bridge is the the oldest remaining double stone arch roadway bridge in North America.
 (The honor of being the very oldest remaining stone arch roadway bridge in North America belongs to the Frankford Avenue bridge in Philadelphia, which includes a third smaller arch.)
 Ipswich's Choat Bridge carries the two lanes of traffic (one each way) of State Route 1A, pedestrians on a sidewalk on the upstream side, and various utility pipes and wires tucked away on the downstream side.
 It was originally constructed twenty feet wide in 1764, then widened to a total of thirty-five feet in 1838.
 It was repaired and restored in 1989 supposedly for the next century (all the mortar was replaced), but some of its footings had to be repaired again in spring 2006 because of significant flood damage.